Universum GANs: Improving GANs through contradictions

-As seen from figure~\ref{fig:gen_data}, U-GAN provides more realistic images for both SVHN and CIFAR-10 datasets, while both FM and C-GAN in absence of unlabeled data perform poorly.
-Appendix~\ref{app_qualitative} provides a similar qualitative comparison of the generated data with FM and C-GAN even while using the additional unlabeled data provided in~\cite{dai2017good}.
-The results in Appendix~\ref{app_qualitative} further confirms the qualitative improvement in generated samples for U-GAN compared to the baseline algorithms.
+As seen from Figure~\ref{fig:gen_data}, U-GAN provides more realistic images for both SVHN and CIFAR-10 datasets, while both FM and C-GAN perform poorly in the absence of unlabeled data.
+Appendix~\ref{app_qualitative} provides a similar qualitative comparison of the generated data with FM and C-GAN when additional unlabeled data are provided, which further confirms the qualitative improvement in generated samples by U-GAN compared to the baseline algorithms.